 This Sub-Fund may invest principally in FDIs both for investment purposes and for efficient portfolio management/hedging purposes, in each case subject to the conditions and within the limits laid down by the Central Bank.
-Transactions by the Sub-Fund in FDIs may leverage the Sub-Fund and may establish speculative positions.
+Transactions by the Sub-Fund in financial derivative investments may leverage the Sub-Fund and may establish speculative positions.
 This may result in a higher level of volatility and risk than would be the case if the Sub-Fund did not invest in FDIs.

-Due to the Sub-Fund's ability to invest in emerging markets securities and in warrants, a higher degree of risk may be attached to this Sub-Fund than would be the case if the Sub-Fund did not invest in emerging markets securities and warrants.
+Due to the Sub-Fund's ability to invest in emerging markets securities and warrants, a higher degree of risk may be attached to this Sub-Fund than would be the case if the Sub-Fund did not invest in emerging markets securities and warrants.
 An investment in the Sub-Fund should not constitute a substantial proportion of an investment portfolio and may not be appropriate for all investors.

-The Sub-Fund will normally seek to maintain its emerging markets exposure to equities, equity related securities and currencies.
-However, the Manager shall at all times have flexibility not only in terms of strategic allocation but also in taking opportunistic or defensive positions and / or in seeking to safeguard against or to address adverse market conditions and in such circumstances the Sub-Fund's exposure to equities, equity related securities and currencies may change from its normal range.
+The Sub-Fund will normally seek to maintain its exposure to equities and equity related securities.
+However, the Manager shall at all times have flexibility not only in terms of strategic allocation but also in taking opportunistic or defensive positions and / or in seeking to safeguard against or to address adverse market conditions and in such circumstances the Sub-Fund's exposure to equities and equity related securities may change from its normal range.

-The Sub-Fund will seek to allocate capital tactically to strategies which the Manager believes will offer the best opportunities at a given point in time in the emerging markets.
-Such strategies may include but are not limited to long only strategies, long only plus leverage strategies, long/short strategies and currency strategies.
+The Sub-Fund may seek to allocate capital tactically to strategies which the Manager believes will offer the best opportunities at a given point in time in any given market or sector.
+Such strategies may include but are not limited to long only strategies, long only plus leverage strategies and long/short strategies.

-The Sub-Fund is not subject to any specific geographic or sector or currency diversification requirements and the Sub-Fund is permitted to concentrate investments in any geographic and/or sector and/or currency.
-The Sub-Fund may accordingly invest in or take exposures without limitation to emerging markets and emerging markets issuers and currencies.
+The Sub-Fund is not subject to any specific market sector or currency diversification requirements and the Sub-Fund is permitted to concentrate investments in any market sector and/or currency.
+Accordingly, the Sub-Fund may invest in or take exposures to emerging markets and emerging markets issuers and currencies provided that not more than 5% of the net assets of the Sub-Fund will be allocated to Russian traded equities.

-As the Sub-Fund may take exposures through FDIs this may result in the Sub-Fund being at any one time fully invested to support such exposures in cash or short term Money Market Instruments (including treasury bills, certificates of deposit, fixed and floating-rate transferable securities including corporate debt securities and bonds) issued by sovereign, supranational entities and/or corporate issuers rated investment grade at the time of purchase by a generally recognised international rating agency.
+As the Sub-Fund may take exposures through FDIs this may result in the Sub-Fund being at any one time significantly invested to support such exposures in cash or short term Money Market Instruments (including treasury bills, certificates of deposit, fixed and floating-rate transferable securities including corporate debt securities and bonds) issued by sovereign, supranational entities and/or corporate issuers rated investment grade at the time of purchase by a generally recognised international rating agency.